2Hasan2/AirBnB_clone_v3/README.md

 ### Status
 - `GET /status`: Retrieves the status of the API.
 - `GET /stats`: Retrieves the number of each object in the database.
+- `GET /stats/<object>`: Retrieves the number of a specific object in the database.

 ### Users